-In this example, the corresponding time evolution operator $Q_X$ is the solution operator to the Cauchy problem for the Dirac equation on $X$. $Q_X$ is determined by requiring $Q \varphi_0 = \varphi_1$ if there exists a spinor $\Phi$ on $X$ with boundary values $\Phi|_{Y_i} = \varphi_i$ such that $D_X \Phi = 0$ \cite[\S 2]{BaerStrohmaier}.
-In \emph{Lorentzian} signature, this is a unitary operator, and (identifying $Q_X$ with its graph), this construction can be viewed as a functor from a suitable Lorentzian spin bordism category to $\Lag^d$, in which all morphisms are of type (1) in the terminology from above.
+In this example, the corresponding time evolution operator~$Q_X$ is the solution operator to the Cauchy problem for the Dirac equation on $X$. $Q_X$ is determined by requiring $Q \varphi_0 = \varphi_1$ if there exists a spinor $\Phi$ on $X$ with boundary values~${\Phi|_{Y_i} = \varphi_i}$ such that $D_X \Phi = 0$ \cite[Section~2]{BaerStrohmaier}.
+In \emph{Lorentzian} signature, this is a unitary operator, and (identifying $Q_X$ with its graph), this construction can be viewed as a functor from a suitable Lorentzian spin bordism category to $\LagRel$, in which all morphisms occurring in the image are graph Lagrangians.